 28 April 2017

-This Bill would change how hereditary peers are treated in the House of Lords.
-It would end the by-election process used to fill vacancies for hereditary peers and set out a timetable to gradually exclude hereditary peers from membership over time, moving the Lords toward a body made up mainly of life peers and non-hereditary members.
+This bill would change how hereditary peers can sit in the House of Lords.
+It would end the by-election method used to fill hereditary peer seats and start a process to exclude hereditary peers from the Lords over time, with related reforms to the membership of the Lords.

 Generated 21 February 2026